CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/PoolAbstractBlock.md

 HasNextIdAllocator returns a boolean if a field has been set.

+### GetIdMappingPolicy

+`func (o *PoolAbstractBlock) GetIdMappingPolicy() PoolIdMappingPolicyRelationship`

+GetIdMappingPolicy returns the IdMappingPolicy field if non-nil, zero value otherwise.

+### GetIdMappingPolicyOk

+`func (o *PoolAbstractBlock) GetIdMappingPolicyOk() (*PoolIdMappingPolicyRelationship, bool)`

+GetIdMappingPolicyOk returns a tuple with the IdMappingPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIdMappingPolicy

+`func (o *PoolAbstractBlock) SetIdMappingPolicy(v PoolIdMappingPolicyRelationship)`

+SetIdMappingPolicy sets IdMappingPolicy field to given value.

+### HasIdMappingPolicy

+`func (o *PoolAbstractBlock) HasIdMappingPolicy() bool`

+HasIdMappingPolicy returns a boolean if a field has been set.

+### SetIdMappingPolicyNil

+`func (o *PoolAbstractBlock) SetIdMappingPolicyNil(b bool)`

+ SetIdMappingPolicyNil sets the value for IdMappingPolicy to be an explicit nil

+### UnsetIdMappingPolicy
+`func (o *PoolAbstractBlock) UnsetIdMappingPolicy()`

+UnsetIdMappingPolicy ensures that no value is present for IdMappingPolicy, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)